svk2320/svk2320/README.md

 I have experience working with HTML, CSS, JavaScript, ReactJS, NodeJS, and SQL databases.
 I enjoy learning new technologies and continuously improving my skills to stay up-to-date with the latest trends and best practices.

-In my free time, I like to experiment with new coding techniques and contribute to open-source projects.
-I'm also an avid reader and enjoy exploring different genres of literature.

-I'm excited to collaborate with others and work on projects that challenge me to think outside the box.
-Feel free to reach out if you're interested in working together or just want to connect!

 <!--
 **vasanth2320/vasanth2320** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.